kevreth/SpoonFeeder/README.md

 ## Docker installation

+Build the SpoonFeeder image from the Dockerfile in the Spoonfeeder repository

 `docker build -t spoonfeeder https://github.com/kevreth/SpoonFeeder.git#main`

+Create and run a container

 `docker run -d -p 9000:9000 --name spoonfeeder-run spoonfeeder`

+Navigating to http://localhost:9000 should display Spoonfeeder.

+### Run this to get a shell in the container

 `docker exec -it spoonfeeder-run bash`